-KEYNOTE SPEAKER ANNOUNCED
+KEYNOTE SPEAKERS ANNOUNCED

 Dr. Nancy Turner, Ethnobotanist